CONTENTS

 an old plan is not going to fix health care.

-newborn, a preemie in Regina needing a bowel blockage surgery, diaphragmatic
+guess, unless youre a newborn, a preemie in Regina needing a bowel blockage

-hernia, gastroschisis, or literally any other kind of emergent surgery, Mr.
+surgery, diaphragmatic hernia, gastroschisis, or literally any other kind of

 Mr. Speaker, I can tell you, this government is proud to talk about our